sarwar187/Primal-Dual-Solution-for-K-median-/README.md

 Once the files are ready, simply run the following k-median.py file.
 For the input configuration given in the sample weight.txt and facility.txt file the output looks like below:

-output:
+Output:
-Best Case: Found 3 sets without combining solutions
+Best Case: found 3 sets without combining solutions
 ---------------------------------------------------
 facility list -> [4, 6, 5]